saielhaq/veil/README.md

 2. Make your changes
 3. Test the extension by loading it unpacked in Chrome
 4. Ensure all clearing functions work properly
+5. Test confirmation modals and safety features
-5. Submit a pull request
+6. Submit a pull request

 ### Testing

 Load the extension as unpacked and test each button to ensure:

 - Appropriate browser data is cleared
+- Confirmation modals appear with correct messaging
 - Status messages appear correctly
+- Keyboard navigation works (Escape to cancel)
 - No console errors occur

 ## Contributing